jamesbright/thera/README.md

 if you would like to learn how to train Chat GPT on your own data, please use this link [Train Chat-GPT](https://livechatai.com/blog/how-to-train-chatgpt-on-your-own-data).

+# follow steps below to run this app
-4. Install the requirements
+1. Install the requirements

    ```bash
    $ npm install
    ```

-5. Make a copy of the example environment variables file
+2. Make a copy of the example environment variables file

    On Linux systems:
    ```bash